cran/Rparadox/README.md

 ## Usage

-Using the package involves two main functions: `pxlib_open_file()` to open a connection to the database and `pxlib_get_data()` to read the data.
-The connection is then closed with `pxlib_close_file()`.

-### Basic Example
+### Basic Usage: The `read_paradox()` function

-This example reads a simple Paradox file included with the package.
-The code below is executed live when this README is generated, ensuring the output is always accurate.
+The easiest way to read a Paradox file is with the high-level `read_paradox()` function.
+It handles opening the file, reading the data, and closing the connection in a single step.

 ``` r
 # 1. Load the package